cscart/docs/en/cscart_addons/addons/enhanced_social_login/index.rst

 Overview
 --------

-    `Enhanced Social Login <https://www.simtechdev.com/addons/customer-experience/enhanced-social-login.html>`_ simplifies the complicated sign-up process for customers in your store.
+    `Social Auth <https://www.simtechdev.com/addons/customer-experience/enhanced-social-login.html>`_ simplifies the complicated sign-up process for customers in your store.
 It adds a sign-up form allowing your users to log in and register with one click on your website or mobile app using their account on Facebook, Twitter, Yahoo, Google, LinkedIn, OpenID, AOL, PayPal, Live, Foursquare, Vkontakte, Mail.Ru, Yandex, and Odnoklassniki.

     .. image:: img/Enhanced_social_login_004.png